T - The result object type returned by this futurepublic class ImmediateFailureListenableFuture<T>

 mapper function throwing an exception is EXPECTED.
 Used to avoid treating mapping an

 exception as an unexpected behavior.
-Please see ListenableFuture.throwMap(Function)
+Please see ListenableFuture.throwMap(Function) for more usage

 examples.